davidcarlisle/ll/de/lesson-06.md

 ---
-title: "Extending LaTeX using packages" (German)
+title: "Extending LaTeX using packages (German)"
 ---

 After having declared a class, in the preamble you can modify functionality in